teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 -   locate the ./src/jdg/setup-jdg-cache.cli script in the quickstart
 -	cd to the ${JDG_HOME}/bin directory
 -   execute the setup-jdg-cache.cli script by running the following:

 	./cli.sh  --file={path.to.cli.script}/setup-jdg-cache.cli

+Since the server is running with the offset, use the -c option:

+	 ./cli.sh -c 127.0.0.1:10099 --file=./setup-jdg-cache.cli

 Note the name of the cache: _datasourceCache_

 This cache name will be needed when configuring the JDG connector in Teiid.